 Before you place a vacancy with a recruitment consultancy, it is a good idea to spend some time evaluating exactly what you require from a candidate.
-A job specification is a detailed description of the role, including all responsibilities, objectives and requirements.
-A person specification is a profile of your ideal new employee, including skills, experience and personality type.
+A job specification is a detailed description of the role, including all responsibilities, objectives, and requirements.
+A person specification is a profile of your ideal new employee, including skills, experience, and personality type.

-Writing a detailed specification forces you to think about exactly what skills and experience is required for your role and the type of person you want for the team.
+Writing a detailed specification forces you to think about exactly what skills and experience are required for your role and the type of person you want for the team.
 Giving your recruitment consultant a comprehensive brief will allow them to work more effectively and quickly in finding you the perfect candidate.

 Specifications also give candidates a better idea of exactly what you are looking for.
 This can help to weed out inappropriate applications from people who might be suitable on paper, but not actually that interested in the role.
 They also help to manage the expectations of successful new employees and to avoid situations where they feel they have been misled about the exact nature of the role.

 You can use the specifications as a checklist for evaluating CVs and in interviews, which will save you preparation time and make sure you don’t miss anything.

 Writing a specification can make you think about how your department works and provide you with an opportunity to shift responsibilities around to maximise efficiency.

 Specifications are also useful after the vacancy has been filled, as they can help to assess a new recruit's performance and to determine their future training needs.

 Things to bear in mind before you start